mpv-player/mpv/DOCS/man/options.rst

     Disable the use of VkEvents, for debugging purposes or for compatibility with some older drivers / vulkan portability layers that don't provide working VkEvent support.

+``--vulkan-display-display=<n>``
+    The index of the display, on the selected Vulkan device, to present on when using the ``displayvk`` GPU context.
+Use ``--vulkan-display-display=help`` to see the list of available displays.
+If left unspecified, the first enumerated display will be used.

+``--vulkan-display-mode=<n>``
+    The index of the display mode, of the selected Vulkan display, to use when using the ``displayvk`` GPU context.
+Use ``--vulkan-display-mode=help`` to see the list of available modes.
+If left unspecified, the first enumerated mode will be used.

+``--vulkan-display-plane=<n>``
+    The index of the plane, on the selected Vulkan device, to present on when using the ``displayvk`` GPU context.
+Use ``--vulkan-display-plane=help`` to see the list of available planes.
+If left unspecified, the first enumerated plane will be used.

 ``--d3d11-exclusive-fs=<yes|no>``
     Switches the D3D11 swap chain fullscreen state to 'fullscreen' when